STOP-ee

 What is a Stoppie?

 Stoppies are a popular stunt among experienced cyclists, as they require a certain level of skill and balance to be pulled off correctly.
-In order to perform a stoppie, the cyclist must first shift their weight to the back of the bike.
-This is followed by a hard brake on the front wheel, which lifts the front wheel off the ground.
-The cyclist must then use their balance and skill to keep the bike upright for a few seconds.
+In order to perform a stoppie, the cyclist must first shift their weight to the front of the bike.
+This is followed by a hard brake on the front wheel, which lifts the back wheel off the ground. .

 Stoppies are a great way to show off cycling skills and impress spectators.
 However, they should only be performed by experienced cyclists and in a safe environment.
 According to a recent survey, 53% of cyclists felt that stoppies were dangerous, while 43% felt they were a fun way to show off their skills.